paisleypark3121/Chainlit-docker/README.md

 Click on “Add key”, and voilà!
 You have added a SSH key to your huggingface.co account.

->ssh -T git@hf.co
+> ssh -T git@hf.co
-The authenticity of host 'hf.co (...)' can't be established.
+> The authenticity of host 'hf.co (...)' can't be established.
-ED25519 key fingerprint is ...
+> ED25519 key fingerprint is ...
-This key is not known by any other names
+> This key is not known by any other names
-Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
+> Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
-Warning: Permanently added 'hf.co' (ED25519) to the list of known hosts.
+> Warning: Permanently added 'hf.co' (ED25519) to the list of known hosts.
-Hi StefanoDUrso, welcome to Hugging Face.
+> Hi MY_NAME, welcome to Hugging Face.

->ssh -T git@hf.co
+> ssh -T git@hf.co
-Hi ..., welcome to Hugging Face.
+> Hi ..., welcome to Hugging Face.

 git remote set-url origin https://MY_GITHUB_NAME:MY_TOKEN@huggingface.co/spaces/MY_HUGGING_FACE_NAME/Chainlit-docker

 git pull origin

+Once pulled, the target: https://huggingface.co/spaces/MY_HUGGINGFACE_NAME/Chainlit-docker?logs=container will starting loading the application (we will see the logs) and in the end we will see it running at: https://huggingface.co/spaces/MY_HUGGINGFACE_NAME/Chainlit-docker

+Let's now push the code into the Github repo: